MahmoudHegazi/weather_journal_app/README.md

 * it will show all comments during the session i was working on return from database but some duplicate due to foreach need jinja2 or something

+## note
+for some reason the temp not apear good, even in one call API